theknowledgepro/theknowledgepro/README.md

 - 👋 Hi, I’m @theknowledgepro
-- 👀 I’m interested in Full stack web development
+- 👀 I’m a Full stack MERN web developer
-- 🌱 I’m currently learning Front end and back end web technologies
+- 🌱 I’m currently working ona global project, a massive web technology.
-- 💞️ I’m looking to collaborate on any of these skills and techs
+- 💞️ I’m looking to collaborate and work with any of these skills and techs
 - 📫 You could WhatsApp me on +2347041960963

 <!---